Search Results for

 • Download and install PuTTY.

-Follow the instructions on this page: https://www.ssh.com/ssh/putty/windows/install to dowload and install PuTTY.
+Follow the instructions on this page: https://www.ssh.com/ssh/putty/windows/install to download and install PuTTY.

-• Convert the .ppk file to the private key file.
+• Convert the .ppk file to a private key file.
 After installing PuTTY, run the PuTTYgen application and follow the steps below to get and install a private key:

 1. Go to Conversions menu and select Import key img